-On March 31, 2020, the Government of the Czech Republic adopted statutory changes in the regulation of insolvency proceedings, to provide relief for distressed businesses and provide protection for entrepreneurs and companies in financial difficulties caused by the outbreak of COVID-19 and the government measures taken to limit its spread.
+On April 9, 2020, the Chamber of Deputies of the Parliament of the Czech Republic adopted statutory changes in the regulation of insolvency proceedings, to provide relief for distressed businesses and provide protection for entrepreneurs and companies in financial difficulties caused by the outbreak of COVID-19 and the government measures taken to limit its spread.
 The proposed statutory changes also include a general restriction on creditors' insolvency petitions that will affect creditor-driven insolvency resolutions of those debtors who became insolvent prior to the outbreak.

-The proposed changes will have to be approved by the Parliament and countersigned by the President.
-The approval is expected in expedited regime and the Lex Covid should enter into force by mid-April 2020.
+The proposed changes will have to be countersigned by the President.
+Lex Covid should enter into force by mid-April 2020.